Best External Hard Drive for Mac in 2023 – Keep Your Data Safe

 - Mac version can be more expensive

-Hailing from Western Digital, the My Passport series regularly features on the external hard drive for Mac best buy lists.
-This hard drive series enjoys immense popularity, and the 5TB version we’re reviewing here is big enough to satisfy even the most storage-hungry users.
-With this amount of storage, you can do pretty much everything, but the fact that this Western Digital external hard drive comes with backup software indicates this is the optimal way to use this piece of hardware.
+Hailing from Western Digital, the My Passport series regularly features on lists of the best cheap external hard drives for Mac computers.
+This hard drive series enjoys immense popularity, and the 5 TB version we’re reviewing here is big enough to satisfy even the most storage-hungry users and represents one of the top external hard drive deals on the market.
+With this amount of storage, you can do pretty much everything, but the fact that this Western Digital external hard drive comes with backup software indicates that it is the optimal way to use this piece of hardware.

-This is the largest external hard drive you can find if movability is key, as 5TB is the upper limit on storage for portable drives.
-This hard drive comes in two versions - one formatted for Windows and the other for Mac.
+This is the largest external hard drive you can find if mobility is key, as 5 TB is the upper limit on portable drives.
+If you need more space, the Western Digital My Book is a great option, but its physical size makes it a lot less mobile.
+This device comes in two versions - one formatted for Windows and the other for macOS.
 Thankfully, file system formatting isn’t set in stone, and you can easily format it to be compatible with the other operating system.

 This Western Digital hard drive comes with a Micro-USB Type-B connector running USB 3.2 protocols.
 As is usual, you can plug in USB 2.0 cables as well, just expect the transfer speed to drop considerably.
 Unfortunately, there’s no Thunderbolt 3 support here.

-One of My Passport’s standout features is its AES-256 bit encryption - one reason why it’s considered to be the best portable hard drive for Mac by many.
+One of My Passport’s standout features is its AES-256 bit encryption - one reason why it’s considered the best portable hard drive for Mac by many.
 This will help protect your files from unwanted intrusion - a godsend for users who keep sensitive data like work-related documents or financial information on their portable drive.

 So, how much do you need to pay for the best external portable hard drive for Mac?
-Thankfully, not too much, even for the 5TB version we decided to review.
-The price of this drive is currently $109.99.
-Do note that in some cases the version formatted for Mac can be slightly more expensive.
-If this is the case and you’re on a tight budget, you can get the Windows one then reformat it.
+Thankfully, not too much, even for the 5 TB version we decided to review.
+The price of this drive is currently $119.99.
+Do note that, in some cases, the version formatted for macOS can be slightly more expensive.
+If this is the case and you’re on a tight budget, you can get the Windows one, then reformat it.